Driversnote-Dev/react-native-kontaktio/README.md

 | **Android**    | [3.2.3](http://kontaktio.github.io/kontakt-android-sdk/3.2.3/Javadoc/) |
 | **iOS**        | [1.4.3](http://kontaktio.github.io/kontakt-ios-sdk/Documentation/html/) |

-#### Why should I use this module and not a generic beacon package?
+#### Why should I use this module over other beacon modules?

-If you use this module with Kontakt.io beacons, you get additional information with each scan, like the **unique id** which is printed on the back of each beacon or the current **battery power level** (`batteryPower`), which is also synchronized with your Kontakt.io online panel.
-Besides, beacons from other manufacturers can also be ranged nevertheless, just without that extra information.
+* With Kontakt.io beacons, you get additional information with each scan, like the **unique id** which is printed on the back of each beacon or the current **battery power level** (`batteryPower`), which is also synchronized with your Kontakt.io online panel.
+* APIs offer a wide range of methods and configurations.
+* Beacons from other manufacturers can also be ranged, just without that extra information of the Kontakt.io manufacturer.
+I am happy to add a list of tested compatible beacon manufacturers here.
+Pull requests are more than welcome!

 ## Run Example to test the module